-Kennedy was arrested last year for drugged driving in suburban New York after careening her Lexus into a tractor-trailer.
-As part of her defense strategy, she claimed she accidentally took a sleeping pill, reports The Associated Press.
+For example, Kerry Kennedy (daughter of Sen. Robert Kennedy), was once arrested for drugged driving in suburban New York after careening her Lexus into a tractor-trailer.
+As part of her defense strategy, she claimed she accidentally took a sleeping pill.
+Is that a valid defense?

 Defenses That Don't Work

 Over-the-counter and prescription medication.
 A doctor's prescription is not a defense to drugged driving charges.
 Driving under the influence of legally prescribed or over-the-counter medications -- such as sleeping pills, antihistamines, antidepressants, and more -- can still result in a drugged driving charge.

 Small amount.
 Many states have zero-tolerance policies for driving under the influence of substances other than alcohol -- even prescription medications if they impair your ability to drive.
 Even in states without zero-tolerance, including New York, drugged-driving laws may still subject you to a field sobriety test via implied consent.